1- Vocabulary

 Interrogative:

-4 – Writing: Life in Past and Life in Present
+Life in the Past and Life in the Present

-(Topic Sentence) Life in present is totally different from life in the past in different ways. (developing sentences) To begin with, people used to travel by carts, but now they travel by cars and planes.
+(Topic Sentence) Life in the present is totally different from life in the past in different ways. (developing sentences) To begin with, people used to travel by carts, but now they travel by cars and planes.
 Also, they used to communicate with landline phones.
 Yet, they now use smartphones.
-Furthermore, people used to listen to the radio but now they use satellite dishes and the Internet.
-Another difference is that people in the past used to eat food they made at home yet in today’s world most people eat fast food. (concluding sentence) To sum up, life nowadays is not the same as life in the early days.
+Furthermore, people used to listen to the radio, but now they use satellite dishes and the Internet.
+Another difference is that people in the past used to eat food they made at home.
+Yet in today’s world, most people eat fast food. (concluding sentence) To sum up, life nowadays differs from life in the early days.